GP appointments to be reserved for NHS 111 direct bookings under national scheme

 NHS 111: a history

-The system first replaced nurses with lay call handlers who follow a series of pre-programmed questions to triage patients and recommend a disposition.
+NHS 111, when launched in 2013, first replaced nurses with lay call handlers who follow a series of pre-programmed questions to triage patients and recommend a disposition.
 Former GPC chair Dr Chaand Nagpaul had criticised the scheme for ‘disproportionately’ recommending patients go to their GP adding unnecessarily to practice workload.

 Then as part of an NHS England bid to mitigate winter pressures in 2015, NHS 111 providers were told to recruit GPs to give advice to call handlers at peak times and boost the input from clinically trained professionals.